-The western coastal strip of the Hugli estuary extends uninterrupted for almost 50-60 km towards East Medinipur district.
+The western coastal strip of the Hugli estuary extends unfettered for almost 50-60 km towards East Medinipur district.
 The prominent coastal segments of this belt include Digha-Sankarpur, the Pichhabani inlet, Tajpur-Mandarmani, Dadanpatrabar-Junput and Hijili-Khejuri tract.
 The region is nourished by Khadalgobra and Ramnagar irrigation canals, which jointly discharge water into the Bay at the Digha Mohana point.
-Geologically, the region is refined with its sub-surface stratigraphic and sedimentary layers on the marine shelf zone which, in turn has a prolonged history of upheaval, deposition and deformation led by a series of sea-level transgression and regression (Das and Dandapth 2014).
+Geologically, the region is defined with its sub-surface stratigraphic and sedimentary layers on the marine shelf zone which, in turn has a prolonged history of upheaval, deposition and deformation led by a series of sea-level transgression and regression (Das and Dandapth 2014).
 The mineral-rich flows of Hugli, Subarnarekha and Rasulpur Rivers fertilize the offshore water, which sustains a wide-variety of aquatic resources including fish.
 Alongside trawler-based marine fisheries, post-harvest DF production is most common in several places having wide beach areas in East Medinipur.
 Digha mohana (Digha mouth), Sankarpur, Jaldha, Dadanpatrabar, Mandarmoni, Junput, Jalpai, Gopalpur, Petuaghat and Egra are the major fish landing centres and fish drying units along this stretch (map 1).